PRBonn/range-mcl/README.md

   python3 build_mesh_map.py
   ```
 Notice that, we used our moving object segmentation method (coming soon) cleaned the scans before building the map.
-One could also use other methods to clean the clean before the map building.
+One could also use other methods to clean the map.

 For fast calculating and generating range and normal data for LiDAR scans, one could find more details [here](src/map_building/c_utils/README.md).